+long long

-long long The 64-bit integer types long long and unsigned long long support numbers that are too large for 32-bit integers.
+The 64-bit integer types long long and unsigned long long support numbers that are too large for 32-bit integers.
 Platform support varies.
-If you compile IDL that contains one of these types on a platform that does not support it, the compiler issues an error. long double Like 64-bit integer types, platform support varies for long double, so usage can yield IDL compiler errors. wchar Type ${\text{wchar}}$ encodes wide characters from any character set.
-The size of a ${\text{wchar}}$ is platform-dependent. wstring Type wstring is the wide-character equivalent of type string (see page 114).
-Like string-types, wstring types can be unbounded or bounded.
-Wide strings can contain any character except NUL.
+If you compile IDL that contains one of these types on a platform that does not support it, the compiler issues an error.

+long double

+Like 64-bit integer types, platform support varies for long double, so usage can yield IDL compiler errors.

+wchar

+Type wchar encodes wide characters from any character set.
+The size of a wchar is platform-dependent.